BigBahss/vscode-cmantic/README.md

 `Add Definition` will look for definitions of neighboring declarations in the target file and try to place new definitions next to them.
 If a neighboring definition cannot be found then the new definition will be placed at the end of the file.
 Additionally, `Add Definition` will respect the formatting of your code and will intelligently adapt the whitespace allignment in the case of multi-line declarations.
 The placement of the opening curly brace can be controlled with `Curly Brace Format: Function` in the settings for C and C++.
 By default, the new definition will be revealed in the editor when added.
 This can be disabled with `Reveal New Definition` in the settings.

+#### **Generate Constructor**

+`Generate Constructor` extends `Add Definition` by prompting you to select what you want to initialize in the constructor (delegated constructor, base class constructor(s), and member variables) and generate the boiler-plate for the initializer list

 ### **Move Definition**

 ![Move Definition](./images/move_definition.gif)

-Selecting the name of a function definition will suggest 💡 the following code-actions.
+Selecting the name of a function definition will suggest the following code-actions 💡.

 The `Move Definition to matching source file` command will move a function definition to a matching header/source file.